aecacs/tf-workshop/README.md

 ```

 ### `test_systems.sh`
-This is a convenience wrapper to speed-up `apply`, `plan` and `destroy` operations; it also removes and cleans up nicely to reset the environment.
+This is a convenience wrapper to speed-up `apply`, `plan` and `destroy` operations; it also removes and cleans-up nicely to reset the environment.
 These are the usage details:

 ```bash
 Description: Build or Destroy systems at will.